AkhilBarthwal005/TravelPackages/README.md

 **Print Available Activities:** See a list of activities with available spaces at each destination.

+## In terms of SOLID principles:

+**Single Responsibility Principle (SRP):** Each class has a single responsibility and performs a specific set of actions.

+**Open/Closed Principle (OCP):** The code is open for extension (e.g., adding new passenger types) but closed for modification.

+**Liskov Substitution Principle (LSP):** The subclasses (StandardPassenger, GoldPassenger, PremiumPassenger) can be used interchangeably with the base class (Passenger).

+**Interface Segregation Principle (ISP):** The SignupStrategies interface defines a specific method for signing up for an activity, which is implemented by the concrete strategy classes.

+**Dependency Inversion Principle (DIP):** The high-level modules (Client, TravelPackageController) depend on abstractions (interfaces) rather than concrete implementations.

 # Dependencies
 The project uses Java and does not have external dependencies beyond the standard Java libraries.